 The fees on Airbnb have gone through the roof.
 For most travelers, the aggravation begins right after finding the perfect place to stay.
-It’s only after clicking the listing that potential guests are briskly presented with a number of substantial fees―and, guests aren’t the only ones feeling the wrath.
+It’s only after clicking the listing that potential guests are briskly presented with several substantial fees―and, guests aren’t the only ones feeling the wrath.

 Typically, hosts pay about three percent of the booking subtotal which includes the daily rate plus the cleaning fee.
 While guests, on the other hand, pay a whopping 14+ percent service fee, plus taxes.